Jiantastic/Pixal/README.md

 4. Motion detection based on change in temperature

 5. Victim Detection robot after Earthquakes like this -> https://www.uni-koblenz.de/~agas/Public/Hahn2011HMF.pdf

 6. At times of epidemics of diseases causing fever, such as SARS coronavirus and Ebola virus disease, non contact IR sensor can be used to check arriving travellers for fever.

+7. Able to set a temperature threshold for TMP 007.
+Sends an ALERT signal if exceed certain threshold (for example).
+Can be used to detect change/specific objects (human body at 37C?)

 ## Resources